ADD (Attention Deficit Disorder) is a chronic disorder affecting a significant number of children across the country.

 Support groups also rely on a communal sense of responsibility to encourage patients to actively pursue an improvement on their condition.
 Bonds are formed between participants, and each is encouraged to show their support for one another.
 Participants also frequently observe similarities between their interpersonal conflicts, career, and educational challenges, and social behaviors.
 Therefore, one person’s social memories can serve to teach several attendees what to expect from certain scenarios and circumstances and how to cope with them (or what not to do.)

 Support groups are moderated by a leader, who can be a person with ADD, but who must have demonstrated viable evidence of improvement.
 They will need to have a long-term familiarity with therapy techniques, and often will obtain basic counseling training and accreditation to guide the group into healthy, productive communication.
-This also has been found to remove some of the stigma, or even shame adults and adolescents can associate with seeking therapy, which can make them more responsive to treatment programs.
+This also has been found to remove some of the stigmas, or even shame adults and adolescents can associate with seeking therapy, which can make them more responsive to treatment programs.

 In the long run, support groups provide both the theory of impulse management and its practice.
 By offering a real-life setting in which people are encouraged to learn to interact positively, support groups provide social experiences that may guide you through the rest of your relationships, associations, and interactions.
 There is no pressure placed on participants to share at support groups, and they can wait until they’re ready to do so.